NU-CEM/Singing_Materials_Strauss/README.md

 </br>
 </br>

-The notebook uses the `phonon_sonification` module to interface with the Materials Project database.
+This notebook uses the `phonon_sonification` module to interface with the Materials Project database.
 The [Materials Project](https://next-gen.materialsproject.org/) holds data on 100,000's of materials (see Fig. 3).
 The combination of the [Materials Project API](https://next-gen.materialsproject.org/api) + [Strauss](https://github.com/james-trayford/strauss) + `phonon_sonification.py` provides a straight forward to sonify the vibrations of many different materials.

 <figure>